Main ContentFrequently Asked Questions

 Why wasn’t the cemetery maintained over the years?

-The Old Asylum ceased operation at the UMMC site in 1935 and all patients were transferred to the Mississippi State Hospital in Rankin County (Whitfield).
+The Old Asylum ceased operation at the UMMC site in March of 1935 and all patients were transferred to the Mississippi State Hospital in Rankin County (Whitfield).
 UMMC did not open until 1955 and during the intervening two decades, the cemetery area of the Asylum lands was not maintained.
 Weeds, brush, and trees reportedly overtook it.
 Even after the Medical Center opened in 1955, that area of the campus was reportedly overgrown and largely inaccessible.

 What is the process for exhumation of a burial site?